ismaelsadeeq/block-explorer/client/README.md

-# Getting Started with Create React App
+# Explore BTC React Client
 - Note: It is expected that the server setup is completed and running at localhost from any port